 According to the non-profit National Fire Protection Association (NFPA), one-third of Americans households estimate they would have at least 6 minutes before a fire in their home would become life threatening.
 Unfortunately, the time available is often less.

-The West Chester Township Fire Department teams up with NFPA during Fire Prevention Week to urge residents to "Have Two Ways Out!"
+The West Chester Township Fire Department teams up with NFPA during Fire Prevention Week to promote:

 The West Chester Fire Department recommends the following tips for planning your family's escape:

 - Make a map of your home.
 Mark a door and a window that can be used to get out of every room.

 - Choose a meeting place outside in front of your home.
 This is where everyone can meet once they've escaped.
 Draw a picture of your outside meeting place on your escape plan.

 - Write the emergency telephone number for the fire department on your escape plan.

 - Have a grown-up sound the smoke alarm and practice your escape plan with everyone living in your home.

 - Keep your escape plan on the refrigerator and remind grown-ups to have your family practice the plan twice a year or whenever anyone in your home celebrates a birthday.

 The West Chester Township Fire Department offers fire safety programs all year long.

 To schedule a program for your school, organization or neighborhood,